tpoisot/InterpretableSDMWithJulia/slides.md

 ## Cross-validation

-Can we train the model
+Can we train the model?

+More specifically -- if we train the model, how well can we expect it to perform?

 assumes parallel universes with slightly less data